Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Summary and conclusions

-We conclude that LL-GRBs are potential targets for multi-wavelength and multi-messenger astronomy.
-They are potentially within the sensitivity range of IACTs, and future instruments such as CTA and a multi-wavelength coverage by optical/ UV surveys may help to constrain the physical processes at play in the source.
-LL-GRBs also fulfill the energetic requirements to accelerate cosmic-rays to ultra-high energies; To constrain the maximal baryonic loading in agreement with gamma-ray observations further studies with detailed radation modeling are required.
+We conclude that ll-GRBs are potential targets for multiwavelength and multimessenger astronomy.
+They are potentially within the sensitivity range of IACTs, and future instruments such as CTA and a multiwavelength coverage by optical/ UV surveys may help to constrain the physical processes at play in the source. ll-GRBs also fulfill the energetic requirements to accelerate cosmic-rays to UHE; To constrain the maximal baryonic loading in agreement with gamma-ray observations further studies with detailed radation modelling are required.